 - Make Google+ Local pages for all locations.
 Ensure that each Google+ Page shows that location’s unique URL, rather than the root domain.

-- Claim all your medical practice listings for all locations on GetListed.org and other local, medical practice, industry niche directories or membership sites
+- Claim all your business listings for all locations on GetListed.org and other local, medical, industry niche directories or membership sites

 - Put up citations for local listings